modernalkahest/Product_Review_Sentiment_Analyzer/README.md

 ## Use case:
 * If the review and review title are two separate inputs be sure to concatenate and clean the text before passing the text into the model.
+* The syntax for loading the model and preprocessing it is provided in the ipynb notebook as well.